Singham: Sequel and spin-offs

 Singham Returns, a sequel to Singham directed by Shetty and produced by Ajay Devgn Films, released in 2014.
 Devgn reprises his role from the previous film, while also co-producing the project.
 Kareena Kapoor plays the female lead.
 The film was also simultaneously made in Marathi.
 The film was released worldwide on 15 August 2014.
 The plot is loosely based on the 1993 Malayalam film Ekalavyan.

 Simmba, a spin-off to Singham directed by Shetty and produced by Dharma Productions, was released in 2018.
 Starring Ranveer Singh, the film features Sangram "Simmba" Bhalerao, a corrupt cop hailing from the same town as Singham.
 Devgn reprises his role in a special appearance.
 Another sequence or spin-off, Sooryavanshi, starring Akshay Kumar as another DCP named Veer Sooryavanshi who join hands with Simmba and Singham to stop a terrorist attack on Mumbai is directed again by Shetty.
-All these films are set in the Cop Universe.

-Home media

-Commemorating the film's ninth anniversary, Devgn revealed in a throwback post on his social media handles that the film had been made available to stream on Amazon Prime Video.
-Five months later, it was also simultaneously made available on Netflix.
+The fifth installment, Singham Again, was announced in December 2022 and released in November 2024, with Ajay Devgn reprising his role as Singham.